 David B. Vandergriff

 David B. Vandergriff concentrates his practice on business, banking, and insurance issues in a variety of transactional and litigation contexts.
 He has participated in transactions and tried lawsuits all over central and western Arkansas, mainly representing corporate defendants in personal injury cases, banks and businesses in general commercial litigation, and creditors in bankruptcy matters.
-He has practiced law in Arkansas for 30 years and is listed in The Best Lawyers in America® in the areas of Banking and Finance Law, Commercial Litigation, Litigation – Banking & Finance, and Litigation – Real Estate, and named Best Lawyers’ 2021 Little Rock Litigation – Real Estate Lawyer of the Year.
+He has practiced law in Arkansas for over 40 years and is listed in The Best Lawyers in America® in the areas of Banking and Finance Law, Commercial Litigation, Litigation – Banking & Finance, and Litigation – Real Estate, and named Best Lawyers’ 2021 Little Rock Litigation – Real Estate Lawyer of the Year.
 He is recognized by Super Lawyers in Business Litigation.
 He is rated AV Preeminent® by Martindale-Hubbell.
-He is a member of the Defense Counsel Association of Arkansas and Defense Research Institute, Inc.

-Mr. Vandergriff is a past chair of the Board of Governors of the Arkansas Bar Association, having held that position twice, in 2001 – 2002 and 2007 – 2008.
+Mr. Vandergriff is a past chair of the Board of Governors of the Arkansas Bar Association, having held that position twice, in 2001-2002 and 2007-2008.
 He is also a past member of the House of Delegates of that Association.
-He has served on the Judicial Nominations and Jurisprudence and Law Reform Committees of the Association and is currently a member of the Association’s Long Range Planning Committee.
-Mr. Vandergriff is a sustaining member of the Arkansas Bar Foundation; was on the Foundation’s Board of Directors from 2000 – 2006; held the offices of Secretary and Treasurer, 2007 – 2008, and President, 2009 – 2010.
+He has served on the Judicial Nominations and Jurisprudence and Law Reform Committees of the Association.
+Mr. Vandergriff is a sustaining member of the Arkansas Bar Foundation; was on the Foundation’s Board of Directors from 2000-2006; held the offices of Secretary and Treasurer, 2007-2008, and President, 2009-2010.
 He is a past president of the Sebastian County Bar Association.